vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Discussions
 ##############

 Discussions, or discussion forums, foster interaction among your students and between students and course staff.
-You set up the topics that you want students to discuss when you create your course, and then run and moderate discussions throughout the course to guide participation and community development.
+You set up discussion topics and categories when you create your course, and then run and moderate discussion threads throughout the course to guide participation and develop course community.

 Discussions are also excellent sources of feedback and ideas for the future.

 * :ref:`Organizing_discussions`